btcpayserver/woocommerce-greenfield-plugin/readme.txt

 6. Example of the PoS app you can launch.

 == Changelog ==
+= 1.1.4 :: 2023-01-20 =
+(redo deployment because of broken build pipe)
+* Fix: fixed error on thank you page for separate payment methods.
+* Dev: updating Docker to latest WP and WC versions.
+* Dev: switch Github action for checkout to v3.

 = 1.1.3 :: 2023-01-20 =
 * Fix: fixed error on thank you page for separate payment methods.
 * Dev: updating Docker to latest WP and WC versions.